Some links in this post may be affiliate links

 Coleus can grow to the height of 2-5 feet and about the same width within a short time.
 Dwarf varieties are also available.
 Painted Nettle is one of the fast growing low-light plants.

-If you would like to add these beautiful plants to your collection, you may obtain them online from Etsy (Link to Etsy).
+If you would like to add Coleus to your collection, you may obtain them online from Etsy (Link to Etsy).

-Painted Nettle (Coleus blumei) flourishes in very bright light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.
+To care for a Coleus Plant indoors give it very bright light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.

-Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not let the soil dry out completely to prevent crispy leaf edges and wilting, drooping leaves.

-Too little light will dull the colors and may cause leaf drop.
-Where the natural lighting is not adequate, you may grow Coleus under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Too little light for Painted Nettle will result in dull colors and leggy growth.
+If the natural lighting is not adequate, you may use grow lights to supplement it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.